 Where To Stay In Turin

 There are plenty of hotels in Turin, but personally I preferred the charm and character of the city’s apartments.

 I stayed at Suite Bellezia, a beautifully decorated one-bedroom apartment in a historic building, right in the heart of the city.
 It was moments from all the main Turin attractions, and was a really comfortable base for my time in the city.
 Plus, host Carlotta gave me lots of recommendations for the best things to do in Turin, places to eat and plenty of real local tips!

+I hope you’ve enjoyed my Turin travel blog.
 A big thanks to Lonely Planet for introducing me to the gorgeous region of Piedmont.
-Check out the brand new release of Best In Travel.
 As always, all opinions are my own.

 Enjoyed this post?
 Pin it for later…